Frequently Asked Questions

 We’ve tried to answer a few of the more common questions you might have about what we do, but if you have more questions please drop us a message and we’ll get back to you with an answer as soon as we can.

 Electric Charging FAQ’s

 Am I eligible for the OLEV/OZEV grant, and how do I apply?

-If you own or have an EV on order and you have off-road parking the chances are you will be eligible for the grant.
+If you own or have an EV on order for purchase or lease and you have off-road parking the chances are you will be eligible for the grant.
 However to be sure we would recommend checking the guidance on the government website which you can find here

 Do second hand cars qualify for the OLEV/OZEV grant?

 If you own a second hand electric vehicle, you will also be eligible for the grant provided the application for the grant is made within four months before or after receiving your vehicle..